kensimonezike/30-Days-Fintech-Analyst-Challenge/day05-advanced-sql/README.md

 | TXN-0039 | 459,000.00 | Pending | Bill Payment | ₦316,610 |
 | TXN-0003 | 441,650.00 | Success | Deposit | ₦299,260 |

-> ⚠️ **TXN-0039 is flagged as both high-value AND Pending** — a combination that
+> **TXN-0039 is flagged as both high-value AND Pending**, a combination that
 > warrants immediate investigation.
 A large Pending transaction could indicate
 > a processing delay, a routing failure, or a held transaction pending fraud review.

 **Business finding:** 15 transactions (30%) exceeded the January average of ₦142,390.
-The largest single transaction (TXN-0033 at ₦473,150) was 3.3x the average —
-a standard AML flag threshold at most fintech companies.
+The largest single transaction (TXN-0033 at ₦473,150) was 3.3x the average, a standard AML flag threshold at most fintech companies.
 All 15 should be included in the monthly high-value transaction review log.